Get Schooled: Jxn's Colleges and Universities

 Campus tours showcase JSU’s rich history, including the Margaret Walker Center, the school’s extensive African American Experience archives and museum, named and founded after celebrated author, poet, and alumna Dr. Margaret Walker Alexander.

-During Saturdays in the Fall, expect an electric football and tailgating atmosphere, where Deion “Coach Prime” Sanders charges the Tigers on to another victory.
+During Saturdays in the Fall, expect an electric football and tailgating atmosphere from the SWAC Champion Tigers football team.
 During halftime, don’t miss out on The Sonic Boom of the South and the Prancing J-Settes, JSU’s famous marching band and dance line who put on a show you won’t soon forget.

 Sitting on 100 beautiful acres in the heart of the city, Millsaps College is a selective undergraduate institution that is frequently ranked as one of the best values in higher education.